Eclipse of Reason (Horkheimer)

-Eclipse of Reason is a 1947 book by Max Horkheimer, in which the author discusses how the Nazis were able to project their agenda as "reasonable", but also identifies the pragmatism of John Dewey as problematic, due to his emphasis on the instrumental dimension of reasoning.
+Eclipse of Reason is a 1947 book by Max Horkheimer, a German philosopher and sociologist who was a key figure in the Frankfurt School of critical theory.
+In the book, Horkheimer argues that in modernity the concept of reason has been reduced to a mere instrument for achieving practical goals, rather than a means of understanding objective truth.
+He contends that this "eclipse of reason" has led to the rise of authoritarianism, as well as the dominance of a manipulative "culture industry" that serves the interests of those in power.
+Horkheimer asserts that to counter these trends, it is necessary to develop a more substantive and critical form of reason that is grounded in a commitment to human emancipation and the pursuit of a more just society.

 Summary

 Horkheimer deals with the concept of reason within the history of western philosophy.
 He defines true reason as rationality, which can only be fostered in an environment of free, critical thinking.
 He details the difference between objective, subjective and instrumental reason, and states that we have moved from the former through the center and into the latter (though subjective and instrumental reason are closely connected).
 Objective reason deals with universal truths that dictate that an action is either right or wrong.
 It is a concrete concept, and a force in the world that requires specific modes of behavior.
 The focus in the objective faculty of reason is on the ends, rather than the means.
 Subjective reason is an abstract concept of reason, and focuses primarily on means.
 Specifically, the reasonable nature of the purpose of action is irrelevant - the ends only serve the purpose of the subject (generally self-advancement or preservation).
 To be "reasonable" in this context is to be suited to a particular purpose, to be "good for something else".
 This aspect of reason is universally conforming, and easily furnishes ideology.
 In instrumental reason, the sole criterion of reason is its operational value or purposefulness, and with this, the idea of truth becomes contingent on mere subjective preference (hence the relation with subjective reason).